DavarDeeksha/TASK-4/README.md

  Dataset Description
 The dataset contains information about product sales, including:

-Order ID
+-Order ID

-Product Line (category)
+-Product Line (category)

-Number of Units Sold
+-Number of Units Sold

-Unit Price
+-Unit Price

-Total Sale Amount
+-Total Sale Amount

-Each row represents an individual sale transaction.
+-Each row represents an individual sale transaction.

  Concepts Covered
- Aggregate Functions
+ -Aggregate Functions
 Used to perform operations like finding the total, average, or count of numeric values in columns.

- Grouping with GROUP BY
+ -Grouping with GROUP BY
 Allows the categorization of data into groups (e.g., by product line) for meaningful comparison and summary.

- Filtering Groups with HAVING
+ -Filtering Groups with HAVING
 Used to apply conditions on groups after aggregation (e.g., filtering product lines with high total sales).